mikeroyal/Pop_OS-Guide/README.md

 [ProtonDB](https://www.protondb.com) is a collection of over 100,000 gaming reports from other gamers as they test games with Proton on Linux and provide aggregate scores of how well games perform.
 A growing pool of suggestions provides tweaks that you can try to get games working while Proton continues development.
 In addition to this, you may explore the Steam game catalog on this site to browse and discover a wide range of titles that were previously unavailable for use on Linux.

+[ProtonUp-Qt](https://github.com/DavidoTek/ProtonUp-Qt) is a tool to install and manage [Proton-GE](https://github.com/GloriousEggroll/proton-ge-custom) and [Luxtorpeda](https://github.com/luxtorpeda-dev/luxtorpeda) for Steam and [Wine-GE](https://github.com/GloriousEggroll/wine-ge-custom) for Lutris with this graphical user interface.
+Based on AUNaseef's [ProtonUp](https://github.com/AUNaseef/protonup), made with Python 3 and Qt 6.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/45159366/108773213-dcd8f800-7512-11eb-8775-19b0c8924d55.png">
 </p>